 Animal (2015) – The video below is a 60 second preview of my video score used by the Adelaide Philharmonic Choir in my piece Animal.
-Premiered on the 16 April 2015 at Samstag Museum.
+Premiered on the 16 April 2015 at Samstag Museum in South Australia.

 Antibiosis (2011) – This film is a reaction to a deeply felt concern, that we, the current generation, are not prioritising the needs of future generations through our degradation of the environment and its limited resources.
 The film is based on the UN Declaration on the Rights of the Child – “Mankind owes the child the best it has to give”.
 It’s a film that looks to explore this greater social issue through archive footage and ghostly images that remind us of how fragile both our world, and our future are.
 A visceral, poignant and bleak film that highlights careless human interactions in relation to the environment, animals and our natural resources.
 Scored for chamber ensemble: flute (including piccolo), clarinet, tenor sax, piano, percussion, cello and a recording of a german lieder.

 Choreographer and composer workshops (2009-10) – I participated in two workshops at Critical Path in Rushcutters Bay in Sydney, Australia.
 One was a choreographer and composer workshop with sound artist Cathy Lane and choreographer Rosemary Butcher.
 The works-in-progress that we made were shown at Campbelltown Arts Centre at an exhibition called ‘What I Think About When I think About Dancing’ and was a study in positive feedback loops in digital media, performance, dance, sound, and as a social function.
 The second workshop was with artist Christian Zegler where I developed the sound design for his ‘forest’ installation that uses interactive lights that the dancers choreographed works within.